|

 as frivolous and archaic attainments, a classification which endangered

 their continuation.
-Gengensai wrote a letter, “Essential
+Gengensai wrote a letter, “Essential Ideas

-by sincere practice/ The taste of tea shines through,” Gengensai’s
+practice/ The taste of tea shines through,” Gengensai’s

 appeal won chanoyu, the Way of Tea, recognition as a true discipline.